CharlesBradshaw/End-To-End-Behavioral-Cloning/README.md

 | Fully Connected 		| outputs 10														|
 | Fully Connected 		| outputs 1															|

+!["Nvidia Model"][image2]

-I used an adam optimizer and mse cost function.
+I used adam as the optimizer and mse as the cost function.

 Twenty percent of the data was used as validation, and while the validation data of the network is low, and the car can autonomously drive around the track, it doesn't mean too much.
 The number one rule is that you aren't allowed to let your model see your validation and test data.
 The model saw a very close approximate of it's validation data in the training data, this is because the data was captured from a video file, and frames between a video are often very similar.
 The model also saw the test data (the requirement to drive autonomously around a track), because the track that the training data was gathered from the same track it was tested from.